hcloud-classic/hcc-harp/README.md

   - For FreeBSD
     - PF firewall enabled with kernel module loaded.
   - For Linux
-    - SELinux disabled (If enabled, iptables will not working correctly.)
+    - SELinux disabled (If enabled, iptables will not work correctly.)
     - iptables installed with NAT kernel module loaded (iptable_nat, nf_nat)
   - For both FreeBSD and Linux
-    - 2 network interfaces for use external network and internal network.
+    - 2 network interfaces for use an external network and internal networks.

 <br>